rroy233/StickerDownloader/README_en.md

 ### Feature

 * Send stickers or sticker links to the bot, and it will convert them into easily savable GIF files for you.
+* Supports the conversion of Telegram's official stickers (tgs) to GIFs.
 * Forward GIFs to the bot, and it will send them back to you in file form for easy saving.
 * Download single sticker.
 * Download whole sticker set.